aduvenhage/raytracer/pages/docker-machine.md

 Check out docker <https://www.docker.com/> and docker-machine <https://docs.docker.com/machine/> for background.

 With docker you can run and mangage containers locally as well as remotely.
 In the remote case the docker CLI essentailly points to the remote docker-engine.
-Additionally docker-machine helps provision new instances of machines on cloud services, like Digital Ocean, and AWS and helps maintain some local config (in the environment) to easily switch between different remote connections.
+Additionally docker-machine helps provision new instances of machines on cloud services, like DigitalOcean, and AWS and helps maintain some local config (in the environment) to easily switch between different remote connections.

 I'm using DigitalOcean for my raytracing cloud runner, since I really like their simple and clean interfaces and APIs.
 Also the VMs are called Droplets.